IPMonitor Class

 };

-// Or, subclass IPMonitor and override this emitter function. virtual int FirePacket(IPMonitorPacketEventParams *e) {...}
+// To handle, subclass IPMonitor and override this emitter function. virtual int firePacket(IPMonitorPacketEventParams *e) {...}

 Remarks

 This event fires for each packet received from the monitored network adapter.
-The event will only fire if OperationMode is set to PCAP_MODE_CAPT and the captured packet matches the filter criteria specified in Filter and Direction.
+The event will only fire if OperationMode is set to omCapture (0) and the captured packet matches the filter criteria specified in Filter and Direction.
 Packets are reported in the order they are received from the network adapter.

 The Timestamp parameter contains the time when the packet was received by the network adapter.